triphora/emcutils/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a bug report to help us improve!
 labels: bug
 ---
 ## Describe the bug
 A clear and concise description of what the bug is.
 ### To reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'